alidanapour/chip8_emulator/Product_Document.md

 ![WBS example](product_document_imgs/interface_mockup.JPG)

-- Interface Implementation: implemented the interface based on the mockup version.
-We will be working with a simpler interface in release 1 and 2, and integrate this interface into existing source code in release 3.
+- Interface Implementation: implemented the interface based on the mockup version. **We will be working with a simpler interface in release 1 and 2, and integrate this interface into existing source code in release 3**.

 **Release 1**